This is the traditional method of making Alfredo Sauce in Rome.

 - In a heatproof serving bowl in the middle of the oven, heat butter until melted, about 5 minutes.
 Remove from oven.

 - Cook ravioli in 4 quarts of water for each pound.
-Add a hearty pinch of salt and 1 tablespoon olive oil.
+Add a hearty pinch of salt.
 Bring water to a full boil, reduce heat and then add ravioli.
 (If you add ravioli when the water is at a robust boil, you risk having the ravioli split open.)
 Occasionally, stir gently to prevent ravioli from sticking to the bottom of the pot.
-Once water returns to a gentle rolling boil, cook about 8-12 minutes.
+Once water returns to a gentle boil, cook about 8-12 minutes.
 Drain carefully, or simply use a slotted spoon to remove the ravioli individually from the pot.
 Reserve 1/2 cup of ravioli cooking water.

 - Add ravioli to butter and salt in bowl, then slowly add 3/4 cup cheese, tossing gently and adding enough of cooking water to keep ravioli moist.
 Season with salt and pepper to taste, then sprinkle with remaining cheese.